cocuzzo/cs244_pa3/README.md

 1. Sign up for Amazon EC2

 2. Create a new instance of the AMI on region US – West (Oregon) with ID `ami-ec1782dc`.
-We recommend using a c1.medium or c1.xlarge instance for better performance.
+We recommend using a c1.xlarge instance for better performance.

 3. SSH into this AMI using the `-A` option to enable forwarding of the authentication agent connection.
 This will allow you to clone our Github repository from your instance.
 Optionally, use the `-X` option for X-Window forwarding to view the output plots.

-4. In the home directory, run: `git clone git://github.com/cocushio/cs244_pa3.git`
+4. In the home directory, run:

+		git clone git://github.com/cocushio/cs244_pa3.git

-5. Navigate into `cs244_pa3/updates` and run: `sudo ./run_all.sh`
+5. Navigate into `cs244_pa3/updates`.

+6. Run:

+		sudo ./run_all.sh

+This should take 20 minutes to run with the default settings.
+For a faster run, run with 1 or 2 flavors (Line 48).
+To enable multicast (an additional 15-20 minutes), uncomment the line in the run_all.sh script (Line 46).

 6. Examine the generated HTML tables and PNG images for the results.
 They are located in the generated `latency-<timestamp>-<experiment>` subdirectories.

+Note: To enable multicast (an additional 15-20 minutes), uncomment the line in the run_all.sh script (Line 46).

 ###Additional Notes
 When troubleshooting, make sure to kill any rogue processes using the following commands: